gitvitorbin/qa-engineer-assignment/README.md

   -  Quality Assurance engineer test
   -  Automated Testing Assignment
-  -  About the solution for this assignment
+  -  (NEW) About the solution for this assignment

 \
 &nbsp;